ELTEGANI/ExpenseMonitorApp/README.md

 # ExpenseMonitorApp TODOs

-1-Materialize the app(based on google sample case studies annouced in the dev-summit-19)  Inprogress.
+1-Materialize the app(based on google sample case studies announced in the Android Dev-summit-19).

 2-Add In-app-updater.